Comparative Field Deployment of Reinforcement Learning and Model Predictive Control for Residential HVAC: Discussions

 We selected the return air temperature for the state representation to maintain consistency with the MPC controller, leverage its higher sensor resolution, and better capture whole-house thermal dynamics \cite{Mulayim2024Unmasking}.
 Both our RL agent and the MPC were constrained to actuating control via thermostat setpoints.
 This created a fundamental mismatch, as the controllers operated on continuous return air temperature data while the physical thermostat used its own local, quantized sensor with inherent hysteresis.

 Consequently, the thermostat often satisfied local conditions and stopped the HVAC system prematurely.
 This led to two primary effects for RL: 1) actual energy consumption fell below policy predictions, and 2) online learning was fed with biased state transitions.
 This outcome was a deliberate engineering trade-off.
-We accepted the control implementation challenge to gain the high-fidelity data from the return air sensor, which was crucial for the accurate system identification and robust offline model training that enable long-term policy improvement.
+We accepted the control implementation challenge to gain the high-fidelity data from the return air sensor, which was important for the accurate system identification and imitation learning enable long-term policy improvement.